The costs of Israel's longest war, for Israelis

 This post got a lot of attention, written by a father in Gaza, Saed Abu Eita.
 Roughly translated, it says: "This is my picture with my daughter Mira before the war.
 I love her very much.
 I lost her.
 I didn't get the chance to say goodbye to her, and I don't know who buried her."

-"It got a lot of reaction from Israelis, which was a surprise to me, because I didn't think that Israelis cared much about the suffering of Gaza," David said.
+"It got a lot of reaction from Israelis, which was a surprise to me, because I didn't think that Israelis cared much about the suffering of Gaza," David says.

 He believes social media posts from Gaza help skeptics in Israel gain awareness of the costs Israel has exacted on Palestinians in the war.